tylim88/Firelord/README.md

 As for (nested or not)object[] type, its document/collection operations work the same as other arrays: it will not flatten down due to how firestore work, read [Firestore how to query nested object in array](https://stackoverflow.com/a/52906042/5338829).
 You cannot query(or set, update, etc) specific object member or array member in the array, nested or not, similar rule applies to a nested array.

-Long thing short, anything that is in an array, be it another array or another object with array member, will not get flattened and will not have its field path built nor you can use field value (arrayRemove, arrayUnion and increment, serverTimestamp).
+Long thing short, any data type that is in an array, be it another array or another object with array member:

+1. will not get flattened and will not have its field path built nor you can use field value (arrayRemove, arrayUnion and increment, serverTimestamp).
 Read [Firestore append to array (field type) an object with server timestamp](https://stackoverflow.com/a/66353116/5338829) and [How to increment a map value in a Firestore array](https://stackoverflow.com/a/58310449/5338829), both are negative.
+2. unable to skip any member, object must have exact shape.
+If you need undefined, assign undefined to the member in the `base type` instead.

 However, it is possible to query or write a specific object member (nested or not), as long as it is not in an array, the typing logic works just like other primitive data types' document/collection operation because the wrapper will flatten all the members in object type, nested or not.